-The travel component of the Fellowship allowed me to spend 5 weeks in the UK, where I visited 26 courses in Scotland and 9 in England.
-They included a mix of classic and contemporary courses, including some that have been among the most influential in the development of golf architecture profession and the game in general (Old Course, Prestwick, North Berwick, etc).
-I also visited a number of new courses built within the last 10 years (Castle Stuart, Trump Aberdeen, Machrihanish Dunes, Renaissance, etc).
+The travel component of the Fellowship allowed me to spend five weeks in the UK, where I visited 26 courses in Scotland and 9 in England.
+They included a mix of classic and contemporary courses, including some that have been among the most influential in the development of the golf architecture profession and the game in general (Old Course, Prestwick, North Berwick, etc.).
+I also visited a number of new courses built within the last ten years (Castle Stuart, Trump Aberdeen, Machrihanish Dunes, Renaissance, etc.).

 There were so many highlights to the trip, one of which was having the chance to visit the Machrihanish Dunes.
-I spent 3 days in Machrihanish, a lovely small seaside town on the Kintyre Peninsula with a population of about 500.
-Despite this, the town has two golf courses that lie side by side within magnificent sand dunes that are listed as a 'Site of Special Scientific Interest' (SSSI); Scotland's highest level of environmental protection.
+I spent three days in Machrihanish, a lovely small seaside town on the Kintyre Peninsula with a population of about 500.
+Despite this, the town has two golf courses that lie side by side within magnificent sand dunes that are listed as a 'Site of Special Scientific Interest' (SSSI), Scotland's highest level of environmental protection.
 The first course has evolved for over 130 years, while the other course has existed for less than 10.
-Machrihanish Dunes opened in 2009 and is the first golf course in Europe to be built on a SSSI, making it an important case study in the design of courses within sensitive dune environments.
-While being created more than 120 years apart there are similarities in the design approach required to best fit a golf course within this environment.
+Machrihanish Dunes opened in 2009 and is the first golf course in Europe to be built on an SSSI, making it an important case study in designing courses within sensitive dune environments.
+While being created more than 120 years apart, there are similarities in the design approach required to best fit a golf course within this environment.
 In both cases, they were unable to undertake significant earthworks albeit for differing reasons - originally, from it simply not being feasible, and now from not being permitted to.
 I met with Course Manager at Machrihanish Dunes, Simon Freeman, and discussed his approach to maintaining a course within a highly protected environment.
-This favoured natural greenkeeping techniques and was consistent with his approach that he fine-tuned in his previous position at the Machrie on neighbouring Islay.
+This favoured natural greenkeeping techniques and was consistent with his fine-tuning approach in his previous position at the Machrie on neighbouring Islay.
 It was pleasing to note that Machrihanish Dunes has seen an increase in plant species diversity since the establishment of the course.

-I also spent 5 days in St Andrews, known as the 'The Home of Golf' where I studied the Old Course and some of the surrounding courses in the area.
-I met with Steve Isaac, the Director of Sustainability at The R&A which are based in St Andrews and govern the sport of golf worldwide (outside of US and Mexico).
+I also spent five days in St Andrews, known as the 'The Home of Golf' where I studied the Old Course and some of the surrounding courses in the area.
+I met with Steve Isaac, the Director of Sustainability at The R&A, which are based in St Andrews and governs the sport of golf worldwide (outside of the US and Mexico).
 The discussion with Steve centred around the role of The R&A as an advisory / governing body and how they promote sustainability in golf.
-Particular emphasis was on their responsibility to provide leadership and guidance in the development of the game in emerging markets.
+Particular emphasis was on their responsibility to provide leadership and guidance in developing the game in emerging markets.